OpenG2P FastAPI Common

 Example

-fields to the ORM class, along with quick helper classmethods to get an object using id.
-Example <MyORMModel>.get_by_id(id)
+BaseORMModelWithIDas the base class, to automatically addidandactivefields to the ORM class, along with quick helper classmethods to get an object using id.
+Example<MyORMModel>.get_by_id(id).Use

 The following Exceptions are defined by this module.
 When these exceptions are raised in code, they are caught and handled by BaseExceptionHandler.